 The CD – Songs For The Farmland Museum – was launched in July 2015 is unique to the Farmland Museum.
-Working with Ann Wise, the Museum Manager, musician and singer Mike Ruff selected songs that can be linked to the museum’s collections and buildings.
+Working with The Farmland Museum, musician and singer Mike Ruff selected songs that can be linked to the museum’s collections and buildings.

 We gave HRH Princess Anne a copy when she visited on Monday 16 April 2018!